Skip to main content

 What is the AB39 residential improvement bond and who needs it?

-Assembly Bill 39, effective October 1, 2023, added NRS 624.970 requiring a $100,000 bond from any licensed contractor who collects a down payment exceeding $1,000 or 10% of the contract price (whichever is less) on residential improvement work.
-This bond protects homeowners if the contractor fails to perform.
-It is separate from the standard NSCB contractor license bond and specifically targets deposit-heavy residential projects.
+Assembly Bill 39 requires a $100,000 bond from any licensed contractor who collects a down payment exceeding $1,000 or 10% of the contract price (whichever is less) on residential improvement work.
+This is separate from the standard NSCB license bond.
+Contractors with 5+ years of consecutive clean licensure are exempt from the down-payment limitation and therefore do not need this bond.
+The bond protects homeowners if the contractor fails to perform after collecting a large deposit.

 How much does a Nevada notary bond cost?

 A Nevada notary bond costs $35-$50 for the full 4-year commission term.
-The bond amount is $10,000 under NRS 240.030.
+The bond amount is $10,000 under NRS 240.030(1)(d).
 No credit check is required and approval is instant.
-The bond is filed with your county clerk, not the Secretary of State.
+The bond is filed with your county clerk (not the Secretary of State) and indemnifies any person damaged by a notary's violation of NRS 240.

 Can I post a cash deposit instead of a Nevada contractor bond?